leth4/InstantPipes/README.md

 2. Add a `Pipe Generator` component.
 3. Select a material for the `Material` property.

+Ctrl+Z works with all actions.
 After you're done, you can just delete the component.

 ### Using pathfinding